pauljcoles/cats/part2.md

 Then I asked the agent: **"Look at this gold standard.
 What rules do you need to reproduce this quality?"**

-The magic happened.
-Instead of 300 lines of rules, the AI found 10 key principles:
+The agent looked through the rules and Instead of 300 lines of rules, the AI found 10 key principles:
 - Use clear, business-focused language
 - Follow Given-When-Then structure
 - Include specification references